 Traffic Generation Rule #1: Always Use WordPress

-I used Weebly, Wix, and almost used Squarespace.
+I originally used Weebly, Wix, and almost used Squarespace.

-The reason I didn’t start with WordPress (and why I was apprehensive about moving) was because it was more complicated.
+The reason I didn’t start with WordPress (and why I was apprehensive about moving) was because it was more complicated to initially learn.

 But easy and best rarely go together.

 Anyone serious about their online business is going to use the WordPress platform.

 If you’re not using WordPress, you’re just not serious yet.

 Besides, once you learn how to use WordPress, you’ll fall in love.

 I would never go back to either of those other platforms, even if they didn’t negatively affect potential traffic generation.

 They’re just not as user friendly and versatile as WordPress is.